Panteón Otero-Martínez

 Panteón Otero-Martínez, also known as Otero-Martinez Mausoleum, is a mausoleum which was built in 1886.
 It is located in the Old Vega Baja Cemetery, in Vega Baja, Puerto Rico.
-It was listed on the National Register of Historic Places as "Panteon Otero-Martinez" in 1984.
+It was listed on the National Register of Historic Places as "Panteon Otero-Martinez" in 1984, and on the Puerto Rico Register of Historic Sites and Zones in 2000.

 It is a mausoleum that measures 10.25 ft by 11.833 ft and is located in a fenced lot that is 19 ft by 17.667 ft.